almaops/ansible-role-docker/README.md

 Requirements
 ------------

-This role differs from [https://galaxy.ansible.com/geerlingguy/docker](geerlingguy.docker): it installs docker from your distro's repository, not an omnibus daemon from upstream.
-This leads to more stability.
+This role installs docker from your distro's repository, not an omnibus daemon from upstream.

 It installs **pip** and its docker module automatically.